Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 ## Training ourselves never to give our power away

-Another way in which nonviolent communication supports people and living the life they choose to live, instead of the life that sometimes they have been programmed by their culture to live, is to know how to deal with other people's messages, that come at you, in a way that never gives other people the power to dehumanize you.
+Another way in which Nonviolent Communication supports people and living the life they choose to live, instead of the life that sometimes they have been programmed by their culture to live, is to know how to deal with other people's messages, that come at you, in a way that never gives other people the power to dehumanize you.
 I'm going to be talking in greater depth about this in a later session on the subject of empathy.

 (58:46)
 For the moment, I'd like to concentrate on how we can train ourselves never to give our power away to other people.